 Be aware that, the same keywords you used in your CV will be the base for your job interviews.
 Not only you need to be able to write about your keywords, but also during an interview, you must be able to talk about them as well in strong and powerful statements that highlight your successes, contributions and achievements.

-Remember, how you dress is the one of the most important parts of not being hired.
+Remember, how you dress is one of the most important parts of being hired for available jobs.
 So, check the Brazil dress code

 Make appointments two weeks in advance and confirm the attendance a day before the interview by e-mail or call.